-This guide has been written with the help of award-winning and practising midwife Louise Broadbridge to help explain when colic typically starts, peaks, and ends, and to provide reassurance with a rough timeline and some top tips to help you through.
+Constant crying can be frustrating and distressing, leaving you unable to relax and wondering what you can do to calm your baby.
+But don't worry, you're not alone, this guide has been written with the help of award-winning and practising midwife Louise Broadbridge to help explain when colic typically starts, peaks, and ends, and to provide reassurance with a rough timeline and some top tips to help you through.

 Colic can start when a baby is just a few weeks old, typically around two to five weeks of age.
 But it's important to note that not all babies experience colic and it's normal for babies to cry and fuss for various reasons in the first three months of life.

 Sometimes other things are mistaken for colic, such as the developmental PURPLE crying period (short for: peak of crying, unexpected, resists soothing, pain-like face, long-lasting, and evening).

 A baby's colic symptoms are typically at their worst when they're around six to eight weeks old and can last for up to three or four months.
 Although they can peak at different times of day for different babies, colic symptoms are mostly experienced in the late afternoon and evening.

 Many parents wonder how long their baby's colic will last and when it will end, and the answer is that it can vary from baby to baby.